Henderson Waves

 • Kallang

-For a shadier alternative, lace up for the Singapore Sports Hub.
+For a sheltered alternative, lace up for the Singapore Sports Hub.
 Head to the 100Plus Promenade, a semi-indoor running track that surrounds the National Stadium.
 Rain or shine, you can do as many loops as you want here without worrying about being subject to weather conditions.
-Tip: check if there are any concerts or other events happening at the National Stadium beforehand to avoid any human traffic on the track.
+Tip: Check if there are any concerts or other events happening at the National Stadium beforehand to avoid any human traffic on the track.

 Advertising